 According to our research, the best budget gaming monitor is the ViewSonic VX2257-MHD; this 22-inch gaming monitor comes in at an excellent price while packaging a Full-HD resolution image and a 75Hz refresh rate for smoother on-screen motion.
 Built-in AMD FreeSync technology also helps to reduce screen-tearing, an issue that can plague video games.

-To find the best budget gaming monitor available, we began by looking at features that help to create an immersive PC or Mac gaming experience, including each monitor’s display size, refresh rate, resolution, sync compatibility and gaming specific features.
-Purchasing a gaming monitor doesn’t need to break the bank, and as needs vary, we’ve researched monitors of all display sizes to find one that best fits your desk.
+To find the best budget gaming monitor available, we began by looking at features that help to create an immersive PC or Mac gaming experience, including each monitor’s display size, refresh rate, resolution, sync compatibility and gaming-specific features.
+Purchasing a gaming monitor doesn’t need to break the bank.
+And, as needs vary, we’ve researched monitors of all display sizes to find one that best fits your desk, including a roundup of the highly-rated gaming monitors under $200.
 If you’re a gamer, these monitors with high refresh-rates and high-definition resolutions are sure to impress.
-To learn more about the ViewSonic VX2257-MHD, and other best budget monitor options, keep reading.
+Keep reading to learn more about the ViewSonic VX2257-MHD and other top-tier monitors.

 Top 7 Best Budget Gaming Monitors